TrifanBogdan24/TrifanBogdan24/README.md

 * 🌍  I'm based in Bucharest, Romania
-* 🧠  I'm learning about Networking, LAN Mangament, Linux, OpenGL, Parallel and Distributed Programming, Regular Expressions, as well as web and embedded programming
+* 🧠  I'm learning about Networking, LAN Mangament, Linux, OpenGL, Parallel and Distributed Programming, Data Structures & Algorithms, Communication Protocols, as well as web and embedded programming
 * 🤝  I'm open to collaborating on Open Source PRs, DevOps projects